-Soon after those launches, Chris walked into my office one day and said, “We need a limited edition summer scent!”
+Soon after those launches, Chris walked into my office one day and said, “We need a limited-edition summer scent!”
 Summer was just weeks away, but I loved the idea and used some of the oils I’d saved in one of my desk drawers to come up with the perfect beachy, tropical combination.
 Chris thought up the name: Waves.
 The same day, he alerted the design team, who immediately started creating the label artwork in partnership with a local illustrator, with a fun new “wavy” font that was illustrated by hand.
-We made two versions, one in my new hybrid formula (minus the charcoal) and one in the sensitive skin, and prepared to launch as soon as we could.
-Later, I learned that it’s a wise business precaution to stability-test any new scent before launch, which is a several months long process.
+We made two versions, one in my new hybrid formula (minus the charcoal) and one in the sensitive skin version, and prepared to launch as soon as we could.
+Later, I learned that it’s a wise business precaution to stability-test any new scent before launch, which is a several months-long process.
 At the time, Schmidt’s was still small enough to move quickly, and I trusted my formulas to remain stable from scent to scent, which they always did.

-As we prepared to launch, we formed a partnership with the Surfrider Foundation, donating 5% of Waves proceeds to the organization in support of its work to combat ocean pollution.
-We also participated in a big beach clean-up event in tandem with our launch.
+As we prepared to launch, we formed a partnership with the Surfrider Foundation, donating 5 percent of Waves proceeds to the organization in support of its work to combat ocean pollution.
+We also participated in a big beach cleanup event in tandem with our launch.
 A collaboration like this was good for publicity, but, more importantly, now that we had the budget, I really wanted to stay true to the company’s and my customers’ values.
 Our employees were excited to contribute to a good cause, too, and it was fun and meaningful to rally behind something together.

 That was the fun part!
-But we had a much bigger task at hand: new products.
+But we had a much bigger task at hand: the new products we’d been thinking about.
 Though Michael, Chris, and I had been talking about it for some time, there was never an ideal moment to focus on the task, given the ever-changing, ever-growing nature of the business.
-In 2017, we made it a priority, starting with soap and toothpaste.
+In 2017, we made new products a priority, starting with soap and toothpaste.
 I, of course, led on formulating, while Chris took the lead on research, as he knew our audience better than anyone and was familiar with trend reports and consumer insight data.

 The days of stirring up concoctions in my kitchen were over.
 When it came to formulating soap and toothpaste, we collaborated with co-packers to nail down the formulas.
 I met many at expos, and several sent us samples of soaps and toothpastes they were already manufacturing.
 Chris and I examined countless varieties, making our own judgements on which textures, colors, and shapes we preferred.
 Oliver had his own opinions, which he tracked in a little Schmidt’s notebook with “product development” written across the front in his sweet seven-year-old handwriting.
-We submitted lists of ingredients we wanted to use (like unique exfoliants for soap), as well as ones we didn’t (like synthetic dyes or SLS).
+We submitted lists of ingredients we wanted to use (like unique exfoliants for soap), as well as ones we didn’t (synthetic dyes or the foaming agent sodium laureth sulfate).

 Working on soap was fun for me.
 It was liberating to explore lather, bar shapes, and exfoliants without the same kind of pressure I’d felt in the performance territory of deodorant.
-I maintained my own incredibly high standards for the scent—they needed to smell just like the deodorant fragrances I’d developed, accomplished by using the same oils—and there were new considerations about texture: how they felt in my hands, how they lathered, and the way they made my skin feel.
+I maintained my own incredibly high standards for the scent—they needed to smell just like the deodorant fragrances I’d developed, accomplished by using the same oils.
+There were new considerations about texture: how they felt in my hands, how they lathered, and the way they made my skin feel.